-The EPA worked with CEC to address liability concerns associated with construction, and CEC successfully developed a 498 kW community array in Aurora, and a 497 kW array adjacent to the Marshall Landfill in Boulder County.
+The EPA worked with CEC to address liability concerns associated with construction, and CEC developed a 498 kW community array in Aurora, and a 497 kW array adjacent to the Marshall Landfill in Boulder County.

 “These two projects are excellent examples of how the RE-Powering program is helping put contaminated land back into productive use by bringing economic development, making good use of existing infrastructure and helping reduce pressure to develop nearby greenfields,” Rehder said.

 Other Unusable Properties

 Brownfield sites aren’t the only undesirable lands.
 From utility substations to storage yards to gravel pits, CEC develops community solar arrays on property that can’t be used for other purposes.

 “We have a very strong appetite for wastewater treatment sites and landfills because we can get a good lease and obtain property where neighbors aren’t an issue,” says CEC Land Manager Mark Zwieg.
 “Our goal is always to find pieces of land with trees or other buffer.”
 The Eagle County Wastewater Treatment Plant—the site of CEC’s first community solar array in El Jebel, Colo.—didn’t appeal to many developers.
 In Breckenridge, the Sól Community Solar Array is built on a city-owned public works dump site while the photovoltaic panels in the Ullr Community Solar Array shimmer on top of a gravel pit with cement mixing operations.